 GIC, MassMutual to buy Blackstone's 36% stake in UK insurer Rothesay Life

-GIC and Massachusetts Mutual Life Insurance Company (MassMutual) will increase their shareholding in the UK's largest specialist annuity provider Rothesay Life, by acquiring Blackstone's 36 per cent interest for an undisclosed sum.
+GIC and Massachusetts Mutual Life Insurance Company (MassMutual) will increase their shareholding in UK specialist annuity provider Rothesay Life, by acquiring Blackstone's 36 per cent interest for an undisclosed sum.

-Singapore's sovereign wealth fund and US-based mutual life insurer MassMutual have reached an agreement with investment giant Blackstone's Tactical Opportunities business for the deal, which values Rothesay at £5.75 billion (S$10.1 billion).
+Singapore's sovereign wealth fund and US-based mutual life insurer MassMutual have reached an agreement with Blackstone's Tactical Opportunities business for the deal, which values Rothesay at £5.75 billion (S$10.1 billion).

-GIC and MassMutual will each become equal 49 per cent shareholders in the pension insurer, they said in a joint statement with Blackstone on Wednesday.
+GIC and MassMutual will each become equal 49 per cent shareholders, they said on Wednesday.

 Your feedback is important to us